 Ladies, we all know the struggle.
-We want to look amazing for our job as a nurse, but makeup either takes way too long to put on or it doesn’t last the entire shift, so why bother?
+We want to look amazing for our job as a nurse, but makeup either takes way too long to put on or it doesn’t last the entire shift, and that nurse hairstyle never seems to stay put, so why bother?
 Makeup is supposed to enhance your natural beauty.
 Wearing it can really boost your self-confidence.
-These makeup tips will save you time and help you feel as amazing as you already are.
+These makeup tips for nurses will save you time and help you feel as amazing as you already are.

 Have you ever watched a makeup tutorial on YouTube?
 They are already speeding things up in the video editing and the entire thing is still 15 minutes long.
 Who has time for all that?

 Nope.
 We need fast makeup tips that will help us look our best before we rush out the door.

 These are the best makeup tips for nurses!
 You’ll learn how to cover the bags under your eyes and put on makeup in just minutes.
 There are photos and videos in this list that will show you how easy it is to look put-together and confident.

 1. Hydrate Your Skin

 Makeup looks the best on healthy skin.
 Dry skin will cake the makeup and cause even more skin issues.
 So before you even start applying any makeup, make sure you apply plenty of moisturizer.
 Use something that is lightweight and has vitamins that your face needs like vitamin E.